 Courses Numbered 001-099

 Introductory, developmental, special interest, and some technical courses (not transferable to CSU or UC).
-MATH C030 Intermediate Algebra, MATH C045 Combined Elementary and Intermediate Algebra, and MATH C046 Statistics Pathway are applicable to the Option 1 associate degree; other courses numbered below 100 cannot be counted toward the 60 units of credit required for an associate degree.
+MATH C030 Intermediate Algebra, MATH C045 Combined Elementary and Intermediate Algebra, and MATH C046 Statistics Pathway are degree applicable and satisfy the math competency requirement for the Option 1 associate degree; other courses numbered below 100 cannot be counted toward the 60 units of credit required for an associate degree.
 These courses do carry college credit and thus can be used to determine eligibility for full-time or financial aid status.

 Courses Numbered 100-299

 Transfer courses to the California State University.
 Courses transferable to the University of California are noted under the appropriate course descriptions.
 Depending upon the courses selected, the student’s major, and the specific four-year college/university, these courses will meet various baccalaureate program requirements.
 Courses numbered 100-199 are usually first-year courses; those numbered 200-299 are usually second-year courses and normally require a prerequisite.